abraunegg/onedrive/docs/usage.md

 These configurable options and the 'sync_list' file provide users with the flexibility to tailor the synchronisation process to their specific needs, conserving bandwidth and storage space while ensuring that important files are always backed up and accessible.

+> [!IMPORTANT]
-**Note:** After changing any Client Side Filtering rule, you must perform a full re-synchronisation.
+> After changing any Client Side Filtering rule, you must perform a full re-synchronisation.

 ### Testing your configuration
 You can test your configuration by utilising the `--dry-run` CLI option.
 No files will be downloaded, uploaded, or removed; however, the application will display what 'would' have occurred.
 For example: